achievegreatness/Developer-Fundamentals/Data Structures/Trees/README.md

 ####Deletion:
 To delete an element in the tree, you must first search for the node to remove.
 If found, consider the three cases below:

-      1. Node to be removed has no children  - algorithm sets the link of the parent to NULL and deletes the requested node.
+      1. Node to be removed has no children  -> algorithm sets the link of the parent to NULL and deletes the requested node.
-      2. Node to be removed has one child    - algorithm cuts node from the tree and links single child with parent of the removed node.
+      2. Node to be removed has one child    -> algorithm cuts node from the tree and links single child with parent of the removed node.
-      3. Node to be removed has two children - find a minumum value in the right subtree.
+      3. Node to be removed has two children -> find the minumum value in the corresponding subtree.
 Replace value of the node to be removed with found minimum.
-Now, right subtree contains a duplicate.
-Remove the node on the right subtree to remove the duplicate.
+Now, the subtree contains a duplicate.
+Remove the node on subtree to remove the duplicate.

 #####Pros:

-* Fast insert, delete, and search (on average)
+#####Cons:
+* The shape of the tree depends on the order of insertions.
+* When inserting or searching for an element, the key of each visited node has to be compared with the key of the element to be inserted/found.
+Keys may be long and hte run time may increase much.
+To improve the efficiency of the BST, keeping the tree balanced (AVL trees) or reduce the time for key comparison (Radix trees).

 ##Heaps